DallasDBI/DBI_Git_Tutorial/README.md

 ![startmenu](img/startmenu.png)

-Git Bash is a way of interacting with your computer by typing in commands or the names of programs, rather than clicking around the desktop.
+commands or the names of programs, rather than clicking around the desktop.
 Most of the commands we will use today begin with the word `git`, but there are a number of other commands that you may find useful